awwad/uptane/README.md

 # 1: Starting the Demo
 The code below is intended to be run in five or more consoles:
 - [WINDOW 1](#window-1-the-image-repository): Python shell for the Image Repository.
 This serves HTTP (repository files, including metadata).
 - [WINDOW 2](#window-2-the-director): Python shell for the Director (Repository and Service).
-This serves metadata and image files via HTTP,111 and receives manifests from the Primary via XMLRPC.
+This serves metadata and image files via HTTP, and receives manifests from the Primary via XMLRPC.
 - [WINDOW 3](#window-3-the-timeserver): Bash shell for the Timeserver.
 This serves signed times in response to requests from the Primary via XMLRPC.
 - [WINDOW 4](#window-4-the-primary-clients): Python shell for a Primary client in the vehicle.
 This fetches images and metadata from the repositories via HTTP, and communicates with the Director service, Timeserver, and any Secondaries via XMLRPC.
 (More of these can be run, simulating more vehicles with one Primary each.)